John Henrik Clarke: Career

 By the 1920s, the Great Migration and demographic changes had led to a concentration of African Americans living in Harlem.
 A synergy developed among the artists, writers, and musicians and many figured in the Harlem Renaissance.
 They began to implement supporting structures of study groups and informal workshops to develop newcomers and young people.

 Arriving in Harlem at the age of 18 in 1933, Clarke developed as a writer and lecturer during the Great Depression years.
 He joined study circles such as the Harlem History Club and the Harlem Writers' Workshop.
 He studied intermittently at New York University, Columbia University, Hunter College, the New School of Social Research and the League for Professional Writers.
 He was an autodidact whose mentors included the scholar Arturo Alfonso Schomburg.
 From 1941 to 1945, Clarke served as a non-commissioned officer in the United States Army Air Forces, ultimately attaining the rank of master sergeant.

 In the post-World War II era, there was new artistic development, with small presses and magazines being founded and surviving for brief times.
-Writers and publishers continued to start new enterprises: Clarke was co-founder of the Harlem Quarterly (1949–51), book review editor of the Negro History Bulletin (1948–52), associate editor of the magazine, Freedomways, and a feature writer for the black-owned Pittsburgh Courier.
+Writers and publishers continued to start new enterprises: Clarke was co-founder of the Harlem Quarterly (1949–51), book review editor of the Negro History Bulletin (1948–52), associate editor of the magazine Freedomways, and a feature writer for the black-owned Pittsburgh Courier.

 Clarke taught at the New School for Social Research from 1956 to 1958.
-Traveling in West Africa in 1958–59, he met Kwame Nkrumah, whom he had mentored as a student in the US, and was offered a job working as a journalist for the Ghana Evening News.
+Traveling in West Africa in 1958–59, he met Kwame Nkrumah, whom he had mentored as a student in the U.S., and was offered a job working as a journalist for the Ghana Evening News.
 He also lectured at the University of Ghana and elsewhere in Africa, including in Nigeria at the University of Ibadan.